Skip to content Skip to footer navigation

 There are now a handful of fee-free debit card accounts with no account keeping fees.
 Therefore you could open one just for travel and online shopping purposes, so you don't have to switch your everyday transaction account if you don't want to.

 CHOICE tip: When withdrawing cash from an overseas ATM using your debit card, always check the screen before making the transaction to see what fees you're in for.
-Also be aware that your bank may also charge you a fee if you just check your balance without making a withdrawal.
+Your bank may also charge you a fee if you just check your balance without making a withdrawal.

 If you have a debit card with high fees and you don't want to open a new bank account just for travel, it's a good idea to use a low-fee travel credit card that you can use for overseas travel purchases and online shopping to avoid currency conversion fees.